stubma/cocos2dx-classical/README.md

 	* fix some bugs of tolua_fix
 	* add tolua.isa method
 	* CCNotification script observer can get extra parameters now
-	* lua class add a dtor method to receive CCObject destruction event
+	* lua class add a dtor method to receive CCObject destruction event.
+For lua object, dtor is never called.
 	* rename CCDirector/CCEGLView end method to terminate, to avoid name conflict with lua keyword
 	* add set/getScriptUserData for CCNode so that we can associate a lua table to CCNode
 	* string package adds split, tonumber, toint, tobool, empty methods